APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.           Expires April 29, 2018                 [Page 4]
+Huston, et al.            Expires April 4, 2018                 [Page 4]

 Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-      respond with an A record response for "is-ta", SERVFAIL for "not- ta" and SERVFAIL for the invalid name.
+      respond with an A record response for "_is-ta", SERVFAIL for "_not-ta" and SERVFAIL for the invalid name.

    o  Vold: A DNSSEC-Validating resolver that includes this mechanism
-      that has not loaded the nominated key into its trusted key stash will respond with an SERVFAIL record for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.
+      that has not loaded the nominated key into its trusted key stash will respond with an SERVFAIL record for "_is-ta", an A record response for "_not-ta" and SERVFAIL for the invalid name.

    o  Vleg: A DNSSEC-Validating resolver that does not include this
-      mechanism will respond with an A record response for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.
+      mechanism will respond with an A record response for "_is-ta", an A record response for "_not-ta" and SERVFAIL for the invalid name.

    o  nonV: A non-DNSSEC-Validating resolver will respond with an A
-      record response for "is-ta", an A record response for "not-ta" and an A record response for the invalid name.
+      record response for "_is-ta", an A record response for "_not-ta" and an A record response for the invalid name.

    Given the clear delineation amongst these three cases, if a client directs these three queries to a simple resolver, the variation in